esseks/monicelli/README.md

 Compilation
 ===========

-You will need `bison` version >= 3.0, `flex` >= 2.5 and any C++11 compiler.
+You will need `bison` version >= 3.0 (Bison 2.5 requires manual intervention), `flex` >= 2.5 and any C++11 compiler.
+The build scripts are generated using CMake.
+A typical Makefile-based build workflow would be:

-A makefile is provided and will compile the `mcc` executable.
-Compiling the executable is a matter of:
+    mkdir build/
+    cd build/
+    cmake ..
     make

+During the Makefile generation, the build script will test the compiler for all the required features.

+If your tools are installed in non-standard locations (e.g. Bison Brew on Mac OS X), you can alter the search path with:

+    PATH=/path/to/bison cmake ..

-A patch is provided for compatibility with Bison 2.5.
-If you can't really upgrade to Bison 3.0, and I strongly recommend that, you can always compile
+If you can't really upgrade to Bison 3.0, a patch for Bison 2.5 is provided in `cmake/bison2.patch`.
+You will have to manually apply it with:
-with:

-    make bison2
+    patch -p 1 < cmake/bison2.patch

-However, note that this is not supported and might be removed in a future release.
+However note that compilation with Bison 2.5 is not supported and the patch might be removed in the future.

-There are some other targets, which are of interest only for developers.

 Usage
 =====